prominence-eosc/docs-eosc/source/containers.rst

 * Singularity Hub image (begins with "shub://")

-* URL for a Singularity image (filename ends in ".sif")
+* URL for a Singularity image (filename ends in ".sif" or ".simg")

 Images which will result in udocker being selected: